nomad1072/ping-go-client/README.md

 # Features Implemented

 - Each request reports the number of bytes received, the destination ip and Round trip time(RTT).
-- **(Extra Credit)** Setup ttl to restrict the transfer of packets to a set number of network hops.
+- Setup ttl to restrict the transfer of packets to a set number of network hops.
-- **(Extra Credit)** Support for both IPv4 and IPv6 addresses.
+- Support for both IPv4 and IPv6 addresses.
-- **(Extra Credit)** Count feature as mentioned in ping man page to restrict the number of icmp requests to be made against the remote host to a fixed number.
+- Count feature as mentioned in ping man page to restrict the number of icmp requests to be made against the remote host to a fixed number.

 # Instructions to clone